-How to Use This Booklet: Simply read it to get fanilar with retirement issues.
+How to Use This Booklet: Simply read it to get familiar with retirement issues.
 Better yet, fill out the worksheets to figure the dollar amounts of what you have, how much it will grow in 10 years, and how much you may need to last over a 30-year period.
 Remember these amounts are only estimates, and you will want to update them from time to time.
-Interactive versions of the worksheets are also available online at dol.gov/ebsa to help with the calculations.
+Interactive versions of the worksheets are also available online to help with the calculations.